AI & Machine Learning

 A full semantic ontology adds concept hierarchies, cross-concept relationships, and inference rules — “Enterprise Customer is a subclass of Customer, where segment_tier = ‘ENT’ in the accounts table” — which allows the agent to reason about whether a question about “enterprise customers” should use a filter, a join, or a subquery depending on how the schema is structured.

-Google’s BigQuery + Gemini approach operates primarily at the metric catalog / semantic layer level, with Looker’s semantic modeling providing much of the ontological grounding.
-The key insight is that you don’t need the full formal machinery to get most of the benefit — a well-maintained business glossary plus a metric catalog covers the overwhelming majority of enterprise reporting queries.
+Google’s BigQuery + Gemini text-to-SQL guidance operates at the prompt, ambiguity-check, semantic-search, and execution-assistance level.
+Looker’s Gemini-powered conversational analytics shows the more governed semantic-model pattern: natural language questions are interpreted against LookML definitions rather than directly asking the model to invent SQL over raw warehouse tables.
+The key insight is that you don’t need full OWL/RDF machinery to get most of the benefit — a well-maintained business glossary plus a metric catalog covers the overwhelming majority of enterprise reporting queries.

 The Five Failure Modes of Naive NL-to-SQL